 All seminars are held at the Financial Services Division conference rooms at 200 West Oak Street, Suite 4000 in Fort Collins.
 Please call (970) 498-5930 to register.

-For tax exempt projects, the contractor should complete and submit to the Department of Revenue Colorado Department of Revenue – Sales Tax Forms.
+For tax exempt projects, the contractor should complete the Contractor Application for Exemption DR0172 and submit it to Department of Revenue.
+This form can be found by visiting: Colorado Department of Revenue – Sales Tax Forms.
 The prime or general contractor should obtain one certificate for the project and issues copies of the certificate to all the project's subcontractors.

 Larimer County reserves the right to decline the exemption.